yjench/coursera-deep-learning-specialization/README.md

 This specialization covers a broad range of topics of deep learning by using a hands-on approach: it explains the basic concepts, gives intuition on why they work, and let learners practice what they learn through a series of programming assignments.

 The assignments use Python and the Jupyter Notebook environment.
 For grading purposes, most of the programs is written in the functional programming style.
 In the first half of the assignments, neural networks are coded up from scratch using NumPy.
-In the second half of the assignments, Keras and TensorFlow (version 1) are used to tackle more complex NN architectures.
+In the second half of the assignments, Keras and TensorFlow are used to tackle more complex NN architectures.
 Other packages used include SciPy, Matplotlib, PIL and h5py.